We are pioneering a new model

 for community-energizing journalism.

-Community newspapers are shriveling, and the trustworthy news coverage crucial to local civic and economic life — the crucial seedbed of our imperiled democracy — is shriveling with them.
-Papers are dying far faster than digital news sites are being born, and news deserts are spreading from coast to coast.
+Community newspapers are shriveling, and the trustworthy news coverage needed for civic and economic health is shriveling with them.
+Because papers are dying far faster than digital news sites are being born, a crucial pillar of our beleaguered democracy is crumbling.

-Our mission is to help seed independent news cooperatives in underserved communities, then offer sophisticated support to help them succeed.
-Success means not only restoring lost local news but also stirring greater civic energy through community engagement than legacy news models ever could.
-Cooperatives are the most trustworthy form of business ownership, and in this era of divided politics and rampant disinformation, nothing is more crucial than trust.
+Our mission is to help seed independent news cooperatives in underserved communities, then provide support to help them succeed.
+Success means not only restoring lost news coverage but also using news to nourish civic engagement and leverage the web’s inherent interactivity to inspire greater community engagement than analog-era news models ever could, even digital versions.

 What makes Banyan’s model genuinely new?
-First, its pioneering approach to deep reader engagement and, second, co-ops’ centuries of success in monetizing what motivates each co-op’s membership.
+First, its pioneering approach to deep reader engagement and, second, co-ops’ centuries of success in monetizing whatever motivates each co-op’s membership.
 What motivates Banyan-model news co-op members?
 Their caring for their community — its civic and economic health.
-This is what the Banyan model monetizes.
+This, not just news, is what we monetize.

 Vital Grassroots Community Institution